opensandiego/opensandiego.github.io/index.md

  -->
 ## Join Us

-Our next meeting is TBD.
+Our next meeting is at 6:00pm on April 3rd at Evonexus.
+Xavier Leonard ([@merelyanode](https://twitter.com/merelyanode)) will give a presentation on [San Diego’s Civic Innovation Lab](https://twitter.com/SDCivicLab).

 ## Stay Updated